quantrocket/networking/README.md

 There is a `generate.py` and an `example.cfg` to easily create customized events.
 At the moment the python-code is ugly and might be not easy to read.
 This will be improved in future.

-# TCP-only
+# Futhur limitations
 ===

 Currently there is no UDP support.
 The server-client code is completly based on TCP only.
 I'm not shure whether I already need UDP, so it will stay disabled for a non-specified while.
+Also multiple endianness is not supported.
+Consider this when shipping your application using the framework to different plattforms.

 # Example
 ===